d3plus/d3plus-legend/README.md

 <a name="install.custom"></a>
 ### Custom Builds
 The source code is written using standard `import` and `export` statements.
 Create a custom build using [Rollup](https://github.com/rollup/rollup) or your preferred bundler.
-Take a look at the  [index.js](https://github.com/d3plus/d3plus-project-template/blob/master/index.js) file to see the modules exported.
+Take a look at the  [index.js](https://github.com/d3plus/d3plus-legend/blob/master/index.js) file to see the modules exported.

 ---

 # API Reference
-<a name="sample"></a>
+<a name="shape"></a>

-## sample([data])
+## shape([data])
-A sample chainable function.
-If *data* is specified, immediately draws and returns this sample generator.
-If *data* is not specified on instantiation, it can be passed/updated after instantiation using the [data](#sample.data) method.
+Creates an SVG color shape based on an array of data.
+If *data* is specified, immediately draws based on the specified array and returns this shape generator.
+If *data* is not specified on instantiation, it can be passed/updated after instantiation using the [data](#shape.data) method.

 **Kind**: global function